open-sdg/open-sdg/docs/metadata-format.md

         * `content`: The text of the label (can be a translation key).
 See [Chart.js documentation](https://github.com/chartjs/chartjs-plugin-annotation/blob/master/README.md) for details.
         * `fontColor`: The color of the label text.
 See [Chart.js documentation](https://github.com/chartjs/chartjs-plugin-annotation/blob/master/README.md) for details.
         * `backgroundColor`: The background color of the label text.
 See [Chart.js documentation](https://github.com/chartjs/chartjs-plugin-annotation/blob/master/README.md) for details.
-    * `highContrast`: Overrides of the color-related settings described above (`borderColor`, `backgroundColor`, and the label's `fontColor` and `backgroundColor`) for when the user is in high-contrast mode.
+    * `highContrast`: Overrides of the color-related settings described above (`borderColor`, and the label's `fontColor` and `backgroundColor`) for when the user is in high-contrast mode.
 For examples see [the javascript file containing presets](https://github.com/open-sdg/open-sdg/blob/master/_includes/components/charts/annotation_presets.js).

     Here is an example of using annotations:

         graph_annotations:
           - unit: tons
-            type: line
             value: 19
             borderColor: red
           - unit: passengers
-            type: line
             value: 1900
             borderColor: red